Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: Problem Statement and Background

 \cite{SBC17} and its update \cite{SBC18} derived a universal regret lower bound that applies to all algorithms under the noisy BO setting.
-The authors showed that for the SE covariance kernel, an expected regret of $E(R_N) = \Omega\Big(\sqrt{N}(\log N)^{d/4}\Big)$ is unavoidable.
-They claimed that this result is stronger than the previous regret upper bound results as it is based on expectation rather than probability (where an expectation result can imply a high-probability result, but the converse may not be true).
-This strong result motivates us to examine whether the current regret upper bounds of BO algorithms are tight.
+The authors showed that for the SE and Mat\'ern kernel respectively, an expected regret of $E(R_N) = \Omega\Big(\sqrt{N}(\log N)^{d/4}\Big)$ and $E(R_N) = \Omega\Big(N^{\tfrac{\nu+d}{2\nu+d}}\Big)$ is unavoidable.
+This strong result motivates us to examine whether the current regret upper bounds of EI algorithms are tight.
 As shown from these previous results in the literature, for the EI, there exists a gap between the regret lower bound and the current regret upper bounds.
-This is likely due to the reliance on the maximal information gain in the current cumulative regret analysis, which is derived under the worst-case scenario over all possible sets of sampled points.
-In order to reduce this gap, we try to develop and analyze our EIC algorithm without relying on the maximal information gain.
-Specifically, in Section \ref{section:regret:analysis}, we adopt an analysis framework from the MAB literature and establish a regret upper bound of EIC as $E(R_N) = O\Big(\sqrt{N}(\log N)^{d/2}\Big)$.
-This regret upper bound is asymptotically tighter than the bound of traditional EI acquisition function \citep{Nguyen17} by a logarithmic factor of $(d+5)/2$.
+In order to reduce this gap, we introduce a novel quantity called the evaluation cost, and compare it with the EI acquisition function.
+At each iteration, a new point will be sampled only if its acquisition function exceeds its evaluation cost.
+We name this new algorithm the expected improvement-cost (EIC) algorithm.
+Moreover, we adopt an analysis framework from the BO literature and establish in Section \ref{section:regret:analysis} a finite-time regret upper bound of EIC as $O\Big(\sqrt{N}\gamma_N(\log N)^{1/2}\Big)$, which is tighter than the regret upper bound of \cite{WF14} and \cite{Nguyen17}.